skp75/project4/readme.md

 * [Developmental Deployment](https://p3-devsoln.herokuapp.com/)

-#Dev works, EVERYTHING WORKS.
-BUT i cannot figure out why the app/init.py linked to the database it not wokring.
+#Prod works, EVERYTHING WORKS.
+BUT i cannot figure out why the app/init.py linked to the database it not working.
+JUST STUCK AND NEEDED HELP